 Best Keto Yeast Burger Buns you can bake!
 We decided to turn this challenge into an exclamation!
-The goal of creating Keto-friendly burger buns that are soft, sturdy, bread-like, and chewy to the taste is definitely a challenge.
+The goal of creating low carb burger buns that are soft, strong, bread-like, and yet chewy to the taste is definitely a challenge.
 We have tried so many different types of Keto substitute baked goods.
 There is a lot to like with each of them.
-Some are quick-and-easy recipes (like our quick-and-easy English Muffin). or our quick-and-easy Microwave Taco Shells.
+Some are quick-and-easy recipes, like our quick-and-easy English Muffin, or our quick-and-easy Microwave Taco Shells.

 Some require a bit more work and center on almond flour or coconut flour, either alone or in combination.
 Our Keto Almond Flour Tortillas have been a real hit with our readers.
 We make them all the time.
 Our Cheesy Garlic Bread and Cheddar Bay Biscuits are cheese based alternatives to the bread quandary.
 And, let’s not forget the Chaffle!
 We have a whole Chaffle Recipe Category for these tasty gems.

 Joanie has spent a lot of time in our kitchen experimenting with different wheat-flour substitutes.
 We have a pantry full of them.
 A number of things have become clear.
 It is difficult to obtain that wheat-flour style rise without yeast.
 Another fact that became clear – gluten is important for a chewy texture.
 Joanie searched her cupboard for these components – gluten, yeast, and a flour substitute.
 She tried almond flour, coconut flour, and chia seeds for fiber, but the combination she used for these keto buns works the best.